 I hold a Ph.D. in Computer Science from the University of Limerick (Ireland) and a Laurea in Communication Sciences (summa cum laude), from the University of Siena (Italy), specialising in Human-Computer Interaction.

 I am a human-computer interaction (HCI) and Computer-Supported Cooperative Work (CSCW) researcher and scholar, with interests in situated interaction, interactive physical environments, cultural heritage, mobile and nomadic work and life practices, collaborative systems, and participation in design.
 I am concerned with the design of technologies to support human interaction, based on an understanding of the relationship between people, activities and their locales.
 In my work I adopt notions of co-design, place, embodiment and materiality in interaction.

 You can find further information on my empirical research in the Projects page.

 Since 2000, I have taught a variety of disciplines and supervised many research students under the umbrella of human-centred computing.
-At SHU I am affiliated with the Department of Computing, teaching in the Information Systems subject group.
+At SHU I am affiliated with both C3RI and the Department of Computing, and I am currently Postgraduate Research Tutor for Computing.

 In the past I have led the development of the B.Sc. in Digital Media Design (which I have also directed for 5 years) and have been very involved in the M.A./M.Sc. in Interactive Media (one of Ireland’s (and Europe’s!) longest-living courses in interaction design) both at the University of Limerick.